apache/activemq-artemis/RELEASING.md

 5. Check the manuals have been created properly
 6. Check the javadocs are created correctly (including the diagrams)

-* If every thing is successful follow these next steps to build and publish artifacts to Nexus and send out a release vote.
+If everything is successful follow these next steps to build and publish artifacts to Nexus and send out a release vote.

 ## Key to Sign the Release